10+ Black Pepper Oil Benefits You Probably Never Heard Of

 Four different types of assessments were conducted, which included pressure pain threshold and neck joint range evaluator.
 There was a better tolerance as well as significant improvement in the motion in the experimental group (1).

 Research says that black pepper oil also fights inflammation.
 Pain, swelling, redness, difficulty to move, and increased temperature are the signs of inflammation.

-However, when you apply diluted black pepper oil over the inflamed area, it helps relieve pain.
+When you apply diluted black pepper oil over the inflamed area, it helps relieve pain.
 Thus, it helps ease joint diseases such as arthritis and rheumatism naturally.
 Cannabinoid receptor 2 (CB2) is involved in the inflammatory and pain response.

 Research says β–caryophyllene, present in the black pepper oil is an agonist (attaches to) of CB2.
 Thus, Piper Nigrum essential oil is useful as an anti-inflammatory.
 Linalool in black pepper essential oil has both analgesic and anti-inflammatory activities (2).